phax/peppol-uae/README.md

 # News and noteworthy

 v0.9.1 - 2025-12-23
+* This version suits the TDD 1.0 release published at https://docs.peppol.eu/tdd/ae/v1.0.1/
 * Added updated Schematron 1.0.1
     * Removed the mandatory check for "pxs:ReportedDocument" in case of a failed TDD (TDS)
 * Added explicit check, that C5 participant ID must use scheme `0242`